 How to grow blueberries in your home garden.
 This delicious fruit is really easy to grow, care for and maintain.
 Plant the right varieties and have a full harvest all summer long.

-Nothing quite says summer to us like fresh homegrown berries.
+Nothing quite says summer like fresh berries.
+Especially blueberries.
 Everyone in the family loves them and we can't get enough.
-That is why we grow our own!
+We go to local blueberry farms during harvest season, pick up at our farmers market and grow our own!

-Berries can be so expensive in the store.
+Berries can be so expensive in the grocery stores.
 And I don't know about you, but when I spend $5 on a small container of berries that get devoured in about 5 minutes, it just doesn't seem worth it.

 What if I told you that you could have endless berries all summer long?
 That each morning you can go pick that container size for FREE from your own yard?
 Day after day.

-Well that is the case with my blueberry garden.
-I have 6 plants that produce hand fulls for blueberries daily throughout the summer.
-We get so many blueberries from my very young plants that we even freeze them for the winter months.
+Well, that is the case with my blueberry garden.
+I have 6 plants that produce hand fulls of blueberries daily throughout the summer.
+We even get enough to freeze for the winter.

-I am sharing all my tips for growing your own blueberry plants this summer!
+I am sharing all my tips for growing your own blueberry plants in your own home garden this summer!

 When you get your first blueberry plants do not be surprised if you get only a few berries (or non at all).
 This is very common.
 The plant needs to spend its first few seasons developing a strong root system and doesn't have the ability to produce large amounts of berries.

-It's recommended that you pull the flower buds the first couple of years to prevent berries from developing.
-This is so the plant can spend it’s energy on strong root development those first years.
+It's recommended that you pull the flower buds for the first couple of years to prevent berries from developing.
+This is so the plant can spend its energy on strong root development those first years.